acrolinx/acrolinx-coding-guidance/README.md

 ## About this Documentation

-This documentation aims to help you build Acrolinx checking integrations.

-It targets developers who want to build Acrolinx checking features:
+This documentation helps developers you want to build Acrolinx checking features:

 - Sidebar
 - automated check
 - batch check

-Before you [start a new project](https://support.acrolinx.com/hc/en-us/categories/10209837818770-Build-With-Acrolinx), take the time to browse this document.
+Before you [start a new project](https://support.acrolinx.com/hc/en-us/categories/10209837818770-Build-With-Acrolinx), browse this document.

 ## Before You Start